EdinSmartLab/OpenFOAM-Dakota/README.md

 A generic interface script (bash) for coupling OpenFOAM and Dakota along with examples have been provided.

 Capabilities: This program integrates the capabilities of OpenFOAM and Sandia Dakota.
-It provides a framework for multi-physics/phase simulations, uncertainty quantification, optimization and parameter studies.
+It provides a framework for multi-physics/phase simulations, uncertainty quantification, optimization, surrogate modeling, parallel computing and parameter studies.

 If you use this program, please cite this repository -- Sandip, A. 2019, OpenFOAM-Dakota, v1.0, Zenodo, DOI: 10.5281/zenodo.3758768